yogeswarl/command-notes/others/vim.md

 - `:reg a`: show the content of register `a`
 - `ctrl + o`: go to the previous location
 - `ctrl + i`: go to the next location
+- `di{`: delete the insides of a curly brace
+- `V + % + d"`: delete everything from the start to end of a curly brace
+- `vi{`: select everything on the inside of a curly brace
+- `va{`: select everything including the curly braces. `{` can be replaced with anything that has matching open/close.
+- `vi{V`: if somewhere in the middle of a function. do `vi/va` to chose and `V` to enter visual line mode to select the top most line. use motions `y`, `d` to copy or delete the line.
+- `viw/W`- choose within for `w`, choose the whole word until non-whitespace `W`.
+-
 ## vimrc file setup
 - `colorsheme *name*`: create a color scheme to use with vim.
 - `create map bindings`: use mapleader to let vim know that on press of these commands it should execute a command